CUSSata Cake (Italian-inspired cake with Strawberries and Ricotta cream)

 Prepare cake in two 8 inch Rounds

-- Prepare round pans with cooking spray
+- Prepare round pans with grease or cooking spray

-- Blend ingredients as directed by cake mix
+- Blend ingredients as directed by cake mix - Mix well to make a smooth batter

-- Bake as directed by cake mix
+- Bake in preheated oven as directed by cake mix

 - Allow the cakes to cool for at least 30 minutes